polterguy/hyperbuild/README.md

 upon Micro being installed to function correctly.
 However, if you don't want to feature your own Bazar, you can remove the _"bazar"_ module from your main distribution.
-If you don't include the Bazar in your main configuration, you will have a _"static"_ system, without any Bazar integration - Which is probably quite useful, if all you want to do is to create and distribute your own apps, and/or any of the integrated apps, as a stand alone web application.
+If you don't include the Bazar in your main configuration, you will have a _"static"_ system, without any Bazar integration - Which is probably quite useful, if all you want to do is to create and distribute your own apps, and/or any of the integrated apps, as a stand alone web application/operating system.

 Whichever other modules you include, will be included by default, in your own distribution, in your main .zip file, for your own Phosphorus Five distribution.
 The system works by traversing all folders inside of your _"p5.webapp/modules/"_